Differentiable Tree Search Network: Algorithm

-\item \textbf{Result}: The algorithm finally returns the Q-values associated with the root node, \(Q(node_{\text{root}})\), providing an estimation of the value of taking each action from the initial state. \end{enumerate}
+The algorithm finally returns the Q-values associated with the root node, \(Q(node_{\text{root}})\), providing an estimation of the value of taking each action from the initial state.

-This explanation provides a high-level view of the DTS algorithm's operation.
-By breaking down the search process into expansion and backup phases, the pseudo-code highlights how DTS incrementally builds the search tree and then consolidates value estimates back to the root.
+This explanation provides a high-level view of the D-TSN algorithm's operation.
+By breaking down the search process into expansion and backup phases, the pseudo-code highlights how D-TSN incrementally builds the search tree and then consolidates value estimates back to the root.